GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-standardization/index.md

   and enhancing the interoperability of different MiniApp platforms, thereby maximizing the integration of MiniApps and the Web, reducing technical fragmentation and the learning cost of developers.

-Especially the part *"maximizing the integration of MiniApps and the Web"* sounds very interesting.
+*"Maximizing the integration of MiniApps and the Web"* in particular sounds very interesting.
 As a curious member of the group, I look forward to seeing where this endeavor is headed.

 {% Banner 'neutral' %}